colurw/wiki_abstracts_NLP/readme.md

 Doc2Vec performs the worst at finding semantically similar articles, although this perhaps isn't surprising given the relatively small training corpus in this case.
-The pre-trained transformer models do much better at the task, with USE taking a significantly longer time than SBERT, whilst producing typically similar results.
+The pre-trained transformer models do much better at the task, with USE taking a significantly longer time than SBERT, whilst producing mostly similar results.
+The difference seems to be due to the optimised 'cosine similarity' search function included with the SBERT library, compared to my implemention of it in Tensorflow, to do the same search in the USE embedding.

+SpaCy appears to mediocre at topic labelling, but would very likely have been improved by choosing to use a larger language model.

-SpaCy does OK at topic labelling, whilst Chat-GPT performs exceptionally well, after some basic prompt engineering.
+Chat-GPT performs exceptionally well, after some basic prompt engineering.
 TF-IDF, despite its more rudimentary nature, also provides useful, if less precise, results.